Kenneth Chen

-Kenneth Chen Wei-on, is an academic administrator and former public servant serving as Vice President of the Chinese University of Hong Kong.
-He was previously Secretary General of the Legislative Council of Hong Kong from 2012 to 2024, and Undersecretary for Education from 2008 to 2012.
+Kenneth Chen Wei-on is a former Hong Kong public servant who served as Secretary General of the Legislative Council of Hong Kong from 2012 to 2024, and Undersecretary for Education from 2008 to 2012.
+He briefly served as Vice President of the Chinese University of Hong Kong after his retirement from the Legislative Council.

 Education

-Chen attended Diocesan Boys' School from 1977 to 1982, and holds a Bachelor of Science degree in electrical engineering and computer science from Princeton University, a Master of Science degree in applied mathematics from Harvard University and an MBA from the Wharton School of the University of Pennsylvania.
+Chen attended Diocesan Boys' School from 1977 to 1982, and holds a Bachelor of Science degree in electrical engineering and computer science from Princeton University (1987), a Master of Science degree in applied mathematics from Harvard University (1988) and an MBA from the Wharton School of the University of Pennsylvania (1992).

 Career

 Early career

 Chen worked as a management consultant and as a private equity investment manager after graduating.
 He served as a part-time member of the Central Policy Unit from 1998 until 2000, when he joined the senior management of the Hong Kong Jockey Club, rising to the position of Director of Racecourse Business when he left to join the government in 2008.
 He was a member of the Advisory Committee on Teacher Education and Qualifications between 2002 and 2008.